toss/slash/packages/common/utils/src/hexToRgba_isRGBDecimalValue.en.md

 # isRGBDecimalValue

-Evaluates whether the given number is between 0 and 255.
+Checks if the given number is between 0 and 255.

 # Example